Varanasi–Chhapra line: History

-Whereas the branch line between Aunrihar Junction to Phephna Junction was opened in two phases during the construction period.
-The First phase between Aunrihar Junction to Mau Junction was opened on 15 March 1899 and the second phase between Indara Junction to Phephna Junction was also opened on 15 March 1899.
+The branch line between Aunrihar Junction and Phephna Junction was opened in two phases during the construction period.
+The first phase, between Aunrihar Junction and Mau Junction, and the second phase, between Indara Junction and Phephna Junction, were both opened on 15 March 1899.

-After that, this line was transferred from the initial jurisdiction to Oudh Tirhut Railway, after the amalgamation of: Bengal and North Western Railway, the Tirhut Railway, Mashrak-Thawe Extension Railway, Rohilkund and Kumaon Railway Company on 1 January 1943.
+After that, this line was transferred from the initial jurisdiction to Oudh Tirhut Railway, after the amalgamation of Bengal and North Western Railway, the Tirhut Railway, Mashrak-Thawe Extension Railway, Rohilkund and Kumaon Railway Company on 1 January 1943.

-Later, on 14 April 1952, this line was transferred to the jurisdiction of North Eastern Railway, after the amalgamation of Oudh Tirhut Railway and Assam Railway Company.
+On 14 April 1952, this line was transferred to the jurisdiction of North Eastern Railway, after the amalgamation of Oudh Tirhut Railway and Assam Railway Company.

-After that, the conversion into broad gauge was completed through different phases starting from the first phase between Varanasi City to Indara Junction at 1990, and the second phase between Aunrihar Junction to Chhapra Junction at 1996 and another phase between Indara Junction to Phephna Junction at 1999.
+After that, the conversion into broad gauge was completed in phases, starting with the first phase between Varanasi City and Indara Junction at 1990; the second phase, between Aunrihar Junction and Chhapra Junction, in 1996; and the third phase between Indara Junction and Phephna Junction in 1999.

-Electrifiction
+Electrification

-The electrification trial and inspection on Varanasi–Chhapra line was completed in December 2018.
+The electrification trial and inspection of the Varanasi–Chhapra line was completed in December 2018.